 Los Angeles is not a town known for its BBQ, but it actually does have some good spots if you know where to look!
-I love barbecue: the brisket, ribs, cole slaw, beans, potatoes, biscuits, and of course the sauces!
-Here are some of my favorite BBQ places on LA’s West Side!
+I love barbecue: the brisket, ribs, coleslaw, beans, potatoes, biscuits, and of course the sauces!
+Here are some of my favorite BBQ places in LA’s West Side and Mid City!

 #1 Maple Block Meat Co.
 (Culver City)